-History: Amended 10-2-1995 ATM, Article 10, approved by Attorney General 12-1-1995.
-History: Amended 5-6-1997 ATM, Article 34, approved by Attorney General 9-25-1997.
+History: Amended 10-2-1995 ATM, Article 10, approved by Attorney General 12-1-1995 History: Amended 5-6-1997 ATM, Article 34, approved by Attorney General 9-25-1997 History: Amended 10-21-2019 ATM, Article 21, approved by Attorney General 2-11-2020 History: Amended 5-1-2023 ATM, Article 37, approved by Attorney General 8-7-2023

-- 1. Lands within one hundred (100') feet of specific resource areas, and lands within two hundred (200') feet of rivers, are presumed important to the protection of these resources because activities undertaken in close proximity to wetlands, rivers, streams, lakes, ponds, creeks, estuaries, the ocean and/or other resource areas have a high likelihood of adverse impact upon them, either immediately, as a consequence of construction, or over time, as a consequence of daily operation or existence of activities.
+Lands within one hundred fifty (150') feet of specific resource areas, and lands within two hundred (200') feet of rivers, are presumed important to the protection of these resources because activities undertaken in close proximity to wetlands, rivers, streams, lakes, ponds, creeks, estuaries, the ocean and/or other resource areas have a high likelihood of adverse impact upon them, either immediately, as a consequence of construction, or over time, as a consequence of daily operation or existence of activities.
 These adverse impacts from construction and use can include, without limitation, erosion, siltation, loss of groundwater recharge, poor water quality, and loss of wildlife habitat.
-The Commission therefore may require that the applicant maintain a continuous naturally vegetated buffer strip (NVBS) within the aforesaid one hundred (100') foot (or two hundred (200') feet for rivers) area with the aim of minimizing adverse impacts to resource areas and the wetland values of Chapter 172.
+The Commission therefore may require that the applicant maintain a continuous naturally vegetated buffer strip (NVBS) within the aforesaid one hundred fifty (150') foot (or two hundred (200') feet for rivers) area with the aim of minimizing adverse impacts to resource areas and the wetland values of Chapter 172.
 (This requirement will not preclude access pathways through said NVBS, as determined by regulations for this Chapter.)
-Said NVBS shall be a minimum of fifty (50') feet in width unless the applicant convinces the Commission (as per the provisions of Section 12 of this Chapter) that: - (a) The NVBS (or part of it) may be disturbed and/or diminished without harm to the values protected by this Chapter, or - (b) That reducing the scope of work/alteration is not possible. - 2.
-Areas within two hundred (200') feet of rivers. - (a) Notwithstanding the above, in the case of areas within two hundred (200') feet of rivers, no permit issued hereunder shall permit any activities unless the applicant, in addition to meeting the otherwise applicable requirements of this Chapter, has proved by a preponderance of credible evidence that there is no practicable alternative to the proposed project with less adverse effects, and, as well, should there be no such practicable alternative, that such activities, including proposed mitigation measures, will have no significant adverse impact on the areas or values protected by this bylaw.
-The Commission shall regard as practicable an alternative which is reasonably available and capable of being done after taking into consideration the proposed property use, overall project purposes, logistics, existing technology, costs of the alternatives, and overall project costs. - 3.
-Waivers of Requirements.
+Said NVBS shall be a minimum of seventy five (75') feet in width unless the applicant convinces the Commission (as per the provisions of Section 12 of this Chapter) that: